bdamon/MuscleDTI_Toolbox/Help/Help for fiber_fitter.md

 6) [Example Code](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help%20for%20fiber_fitter.md#6-Example-Code)

 ## 1. Usage
 The function <i>fiber_fitter</i> is used to smooth fiber tracts and increase the spatial resolution of fiber tracts generated using the MuscleDTI_Toolbox.
 The x, y, and z positions are separately fitted to Nth order polynomials as functions of distance along the tract and are uniformly solved at interpolation distances of interpolation_step.
 The user selects the polynomial order.
-This procedure is modified from Damon et al, Magn Reson Imaging, 2012 to:
-   1) fit the tract positions as functions of distance rather than point number.
+The coefficients are estimated using the MATLAB function <i>polyfit</i> and smoothed tracts are generated using the function <i>polyval</i>.
+This procedure is modified from Damon et al, Magn Reson Imaging, 2012 in two ways.
+First, the tract positions are fitted to distance rather than point number.
 This is required for tracking algorithms that use variable step sizes, such as FACT.
-   2) allow selection of the polynomial order, including different polynomial orders for the X, Y, and X points.
+Second, <i>fiber_fitter</i> allows the user to select the polynomial order separately for the X, Y,and Z coordinates.

-Future development will included automated selection of the most appropriate polynomial order.
+In the current version, it is the user's responsibility to select the polynomial order appropriately.
+One way to do this would be to plot the points for an individual fiber tract and then plot the fitted results over that.
+Sample code for doing this is included below.
+However, future development will included automated selection of the most appropriate polynomial order.

 ## 2. Syntax
 [angle_list, distance_list, curvature_list, fiber_all_mm, n_points, apo_area] = ...